mysticfall/pivot4j/src/site/markdown/pentaho.md

 a fully functional analytics application on its own.

 The plugin project is still in very early stage of development.
 And it depends on the unreleased 5.0('Sugar') version of the Pentaho BI platform.
-So, while we encourage you to download and actively test the plugin, it is **not recommended to use it for the production purpose yet**.
 Please be patient till the stable version is available, and help us improve the plugin by sending feedbacks!

-<iframe width="560" height="315" src="http://www.youtube.com/embed/xXhdgQGAXiI?hd=1" frameborder="0" allowfullscreen="1"></iframe>
+<iframe width="640" height="440" src="http://www.youtube.com/embed/DZg5_vQnIzI" frameborder="0" allowfullscreen="1"></iframe>

 ### Screenshots